Brian Gregory won 172 games at Dayton from 2003-11.

 Former Kentucky player enrolls for spring semester, will be eligible following fall, 2012 term

-Postorino, 36, comes to Tech following one season as the director of basketball operations under Oliver Purnell at DePaul.
-He has spent eight of his 11 years in college basketball as an assistant coach, and seven years working in programs directed by Purnell.
+Postorino, 37, came to Tech following one season as the director of basketball operations under Oliver Purnell at DePaul.
+He spent nine of his first 12 years in college basketball as an assistant coach, and seven years working in programs directed by Purnell.

-In two seasons at Tech, he has helped turning the Yellow Jackets program back into a winning one with a five-game improvement in 2012-13 and helping bring in two excellent recruiting classes.
+In three seasons at Tech, he has helped turning the Yellow Jackets program back into a winning one while helping bring in three excellent recruiting classes.

 "I'm honored and excited to be a part of Coach Gregory's staff at Georgia Tech," said Postorino.
 "Georgia Tech is one of the top institutions in the country academically and athletically.
 This was a great opportunity to come back to the South and back to the ACC, which I'm very familiar with, and I'm excited to help bring Tech back to the top."